 Note the sense of being raised in the verb ‘brought up’.
 ‘From the depths of the earth you will bring me up again’ (Ps 71:20).
 This is not a prophecy about Jews ‘making aliyah’ at their own initiative.
-The curse being spent, he himself will lead them (Deut 30:3-5).
+The curse being spent, he himself will bring them into the land (Deut 30:3-5).
 He will make a new covenant with them, different from the covenant which they broke when they first came out of the wilderness.
-After this second Exodus he will write his law on their hearts (Deut 30:6, Jer 31:31-34).
+He will give them of his Spirit and write his law on their hearts (Deut 30:6, Jer 31:31-34).

-The second woe has passed; behold, the third woe is coming quickly.
+The second woe has passed; behold, the third woe is coming speedily.

-And the seventh angel blew his trumpet, and there were loud voices in heaven, saying, “The kingdom of the world has become that of our Lord and of his Christ, and he shall reign forever and forever.”
+And the seventh angel blew his trumpet, and there were loud voices in heaven, saying, “The kingdom of the world has become that of our Lord and of his Christ, and he shall reign for ever and ever.”

 And the twenty-four elders who sit on their thrones before God fell on their faces and worshipped God, saying, “We give thanks to you, Lord God, the Almighty, who is and who was, for you have taken your great power and reigned.
-And the nations were wrathful, and your wrath came, and the time for the dead to be judged, and for rewarding your servants the prophets and the saints and those who fear your name, the small and the great, and bringing to corruption the corrupters of the earth.”
+And the nations were wrathful, and your wrath came, and the time for the dead to be judged and for paying the wages of your servants the prophets and the saints and those who fear your name, the small and the great, and bringing to corruption the corrupters of the earth.”